 After her departure from American Idol, Ayla laced up her sneakers for a career on the basketball court, and for four years she served as a starter on the Boston College Women’s Basketball team, earning a Bachelor’s Degree in Communications.

 “As much as I wanted to be on a stage, receiving a basketball scholarship helped my parents tremendously with my tuition.
 I think they were just as excited I was to learn that I would be receiving a free education and playing for one of the best conferences in the country!” says Ayla.

 Upon graduation from Boston College in 2010, Ayla packed up her car and moved to Nashville in February of 2011.
 In January of 2012, Ayla released a self-titled country music album from her newly started record company, Ambient Entertainment.
-Her first single release, “Goodbye for Good,” stayed strong at #1 on CDbaby.com’s Country Rock, Country Pop, and Overall Country charts, beating out artists such as Willie Nelson.
-All of the tracks were recorded at Ronnie’s Place in Nashville, TN, studio of the legendary country star, Ronnie Milsap.
+Her first single release, “Goodbye for Good,” stayed strong at #1 on CDBaby.com’s Country Rock, Country Pop, and Overall Country charts, beating out artists such as Willie Nelson.
+All of the tracks were recorded at Ronnie’s Place in Nashville, TN, studio of legendary country star, Ronnie Milsap.
 Ayla produced the album, and she also co-wrote seven out of the nine tracks on the CD.
 During the summer of 2012, Ayla’s self-titled CD charted on Billboard in the Northeast of the United States.

 As of late, Ayla lives in Nashville.
 The atmosphere has turned her affinity for country music into a love for the area, music and culture.
 The Great American Country (GAC) channel hired Ayla to cover the Country Music Award’s, conduct interviews with fans and country music artists for the 2010 country-fest in Nashville.
 In addition to what is currently being aired, many more appearances are expected on the GAC channel.